-(a) No person shall obstruct a public street or sidewalk by placing or causing to be placed therein any article, including snow, or anything whatsoever and suffer the same to remain in such position, without first having obtained written permission from the Director of Public Works so to do, but nothing herein shall be construed to authorize the issuance of permits for the use of any portion of a highway for business purposes.
+(a) No person shall obstruct a public street or sidewalk by placing or causing to be placed therein any article, including snow, or anything whatsoever and suffer the same to remain in such position, without first having obtained written permission from the Select Board or their designee.

-- (b) Tent signs may be placed with the permission of the Selectmen on public sidewalks so as not to obstruct or impede pedestrian traffic and will be promptly removed after the advertised event.
+(b) Tent signs may be placed with the permission of the Select Board on public sidewalks so as not to obstruct or impede pedestrian traffic and will be promptly removed after the advertised event.
 These tent signs will be restricted to a size of 30 inches by 28 inches.
+(5/93)

-(5/93) - (c) The owner or any other person having the care of any building or lot of land abutting upon any street or public place within the Town where there is a sidewalk, shall clear sidewalks and any abutting curb cuts or ramps of snow and ice a minimum of 3 feet in width within 24 hours after the snow ceases to fall for residential properties and within 12 hours after the snow ceases to fall for non-residential properties.
+(c) The owner or any other person having the care of any building or lot of land abutting upon any street or public place within the Town where there is a sidewalk, shall clear sidewalks and any abutting curb cuts or ramps of snow and ice a minimum of 3 feet in width within 24 hours after the snow ceases to fall for residential properties and within 12 hours after the snow ceases to fall for non-residential properties.
 If the sidewalk becomes covered with ice that cannot be readily removed, the owner shall place sand, salt or similar material on the sidewalk so as to render it safe for pedestrians....
+(5/19)

-(5/19) - (d) No person shall lay, throw or place or cause to be placed any snow or ice on any portion of any street or sidewalk within the Town, which has been cleared or plowed for travel.
+(d) No person shall lay, throw, or place or cause to be placed any snow or ice on any portion of any street or sidewalk within the Town, which has been cleared or plowed for travel.
 No snow shall be plowed across any public way by any private plow to deposit snow from one property to another.
-No snow shall be deposited in such a way as to obstruct the operation of any fire hydrant, including Fire Department connections to buildings, cisterns and dry hydrants. - (e) This bylaw shall be enforceable through the non-criminal disposition procedure provided for in Article XII of the Town's General Bylaws, and/or Article XXIV, Administration of Fines for Certain Violations.
+No snow shall be deposited in such a way as to obstruct the operation of any fire hydrant, including Fire Department connections to buildings, cisterns and dry hydrants.

+(e) This bylaw shall be enforceable through the non-criminal disposition procedure provided for in Article XII of the Town's General Bylaws, and/or Article XXIV, Administration of Fines for Certain Violations.
 The penalty for violation shall be: